Slovak government loses no-confidence vote

 Slovak Prime Minister Eduard Heger’s minority government has fallen after 78 legislators backed a no-confidence motion initiated by his former coalition partner, plunging the Central European country into chaos just as it is struggling to cope with a worsening cost of living crisis and faces significant opposition to its support for Ukraine.

-The collapse of the centre-right cabinet is the culmination of two and a half years of infighting between the Ordinary People party (OLaNO) of Finance Minister Igor Matovic and the neoliberal Freedom and Solidarity party (SaS) of Richard Sulik, worsened by the stresses of the pandemic and the current soaring cost of energy.
+The collapse of the centre-right cabinet is the culmination of two and a half years of infighting between the populist Ordinary People party (OLaNO) of Finance Minister Igor Matovic and the neoliberal Freedom and Solidarity party (SaS) of Richard Sulik, worsened by the stresses of the pandemic and the current soaring cost of energy.

-The SaS forced Matovic to resign as premier last year and then left the government earlier this year after Matovic survived a no-confidence vote it called in him over his erratic leadership and his way of announcing new policies first over social media.
-The party – which had also brought down a previous centre-right government in 2008 in the country's only previous successful no-confidence vote – then called a no-confidence in the whole government.
+The SaS forced Matovic to resign as premier in March last year and then left the government this September after Matovic survived a no-confidence vote it called over his erratic leadership and his way of announcing new policies first over social media.
+The party – which had also brought down a previous centre-right government in 2012 in the country's only previous successful no-confidence vote – then called a no-confidence in the whole government.

-In a day of high drama, Matovic first offered to resign in return for the SaS withdrawing its no-confidence motion and approving the state budget for next year.
+In a day of high drama and farce, Matovic first offered to resign in return for the SaS withdrawing its no-confidence motion and approving the state budget for next year.

 “The fall of the cabinet at this time will cause total chaos and the unapproved state budget will see people in hardship and exceptional economic damage done to the state,” Matovic said in a statement in the morning, explaining that he does not want “the people of Slovakia to be hostages of political games”.

 Matovic went to the Presidential Palace to hand in his resignation; however he then took the letter back from presidential officials, saying a friend had told him "fighters do not bow down to the mafia".
-He said later that Sulik had joined the "mafia" that had previously run the country.
+He said later that Sulik had joined the "mafia" that had ruled the country before the last election.
 "I have evidence of Richard Sulík's serious corruption, which I will publish during the election campaign," he promised.

 President Zuzana Caputova later confirmed this account on her Facebook page.
 She wrote that Matovic “signed the resignation in front of the office employees but changed his mind at the last possible moment and abruptly took the signed document away from the hands of the head of the office”.